GLADI8R/GLADI8R/README.md

 --->

 # 💫 About Me:
+- 👀 I'm a technology enthusiast with an inclination towards Web and Cloud technologies.
+- Contributing to open-source and learning with the flow.
+- 💞️ I’m looking to collaborate on any development project
-I'm a technology enthusiast with an inclination towards Web and Cloud technologies.<br>Contributing to open-source and learning with the flow.<br>To know more about my works, cd to my repo section :smile:<br>
+- To know more about my works, cd to my repo section :smile:<br>

 ## 🌐 Socials: